dfinity/portal/docs/developer-docs/functionality/ledger/interact-with-ledger.md

 <!-- ## Interact with ICP using Candid UI -->

-## Interact with ICP from your web application
+## Interact with ICP ledger from your web application

-In order to simplify working with ICP from JavaScript applications, you can use the [nns-js library](https://github.com/dfinity/nns-js).
+In order to simplify working with ICP ledger from JavaScript applications, you can use the [nns-js library](https://github.com/dfinity/nns-js).

 ## Interact with ICP from a canister

-The [ICP transfer example](/samples/token-transfer) provides a good starting point for interacting with ICP from a canister.
+The [ICP transfer example](/samples/token-transfer) provides a good starting point for interacting with ICP  ledger from a canister.
 The example showcases the usage of `balance` and `transfer` in Motoko and Rust.

 ### Receiving ICP